JoshuaUrrutia/R_Workshop/docs/dataframe_ops.md

 This command searches the `$Gene` column of the counts dataframe, and only returns rows where the gene name is equal to KLK3 or AR.

 ### Merging Dataframes
 In many cases it is useful to merge dataframes by a common column.
-You can perform either an inner join (only what's in common between two tables), or an outer join (all values from both tables are saved).
+You can perform either an inner join (only save what's in common between two tables), or an outer join (all values from both tables are saved).
 Let's create a new dataframe of counts, we'll call it counts2:
 ```r
 h <- c("POU3F2","AR","CHGA","SYP") # vector of gene names
 i <- c(500,0,200,400)    # vector of gene counts for PC3